 Robert Jack Groshans 1926-1984 was a Son of Gottlieb Jack Groshans

 Gottlieb Groshans was the Great, Great Grandfather of my children.
-His son, Gottlieb Jack Groshans, was the Great Grandfather of my children.

-When Gottlieb (or Gottfried) Groshans (or Grosshans) was born on 25 Nov 1847, his father, Jean Jacques “Jacob” Grosshans, was 39 and his mother, Marie Sigwalt Grosshans, was 30.
+When Gottlieb Groshans (or Grosshans) was born on 25 Nov 1847, his father, Jean Jacques “Jacob” Grosshans, was 39 and his mother, Marie Sigwalt Grosshans, was 30.
 He married Salome Lauffer in 1870.
 They had eight children in 17 years.
 He died on 25 Aug 1919, in Kankakee, Illinois, at the age of 71, and was buried in Streator, Illinois.

 As you can see by time of the 1919 death notices below, he was using the name Gottlieb Groshans.